arman1211/TypeScript-Assignment1/README.md

 - You need mapped or conditional types
 - You're working with tuples or complex function types
 - You prefer immutability (since types can't be re-opened)

+---

+# TypeScript: How does TypeScript help in improving code quality and project maintainability?